barbarafux/threetasksaday/README.md

 # 3 Tasks A Day

 This is the first draft of a super simple ToDo-App.
-The app should help me to achieve my goal to learn to program.
-I am happy for ever kind of input and help.

 ## Resources
 [Devise](https://github.com/plataformatec/devise) for Authentification